AnnickRynne/Battleship/README.md

 ## End of game
 The game is over when the player sinks 5 battleships or when he/she's out of turns.<br>
-The 'hidden_board', with the 20 ships placed are random, are displayed: the player can compare with his own board!<br>
+The 'hidden_board', with the 20 ships placed at random, are displayed: the player can compare with his own board.<br>
 The player can start a new game by pressing 's'.

 ## Future Features